Voting-Rights-Code/Equitable-Polling-Locations/README.md

     * max_min_mult: >= 1.
 A scalar to limit the search radius to match polling locations.
 If this is too small, the optimizer may not find a solution.
 Default: 1
     * maxpctnew = In [0,1].
 The percent of new locations allowed to be matched.
 Default = 1
     * minpctold = In [0,1].
 The percent of existing locations allowed to be matched.
 Default = 0
+    * driving = In [True,False].
+If True, then driving distances (versus straight-line/Haversine distances) are used.
+This option requires driving distances in the datasets folder as described above.
+Default = False
 # Intermediate dataset

 ### **datasets/polling/County_ST/County_ST.csv**: